 2) Advertising slogans

-Business slogans emphasize the features that set your business apart from your competition.
+Business slogans emphasise the features that set your business apart from your competition.
 They are also informational.
 For instance:

 - KFC – “Finger-lickin’ good”